tlawrence3/tSFM/README.md

        c.
 The values for the p-values and the significance are NA because we did not calculate p-values in the command described above.
 See the section `Statistical significance testing for CIFs` below, which describes options for p-value calculations.

-2. To avoid having to manually enter the names and prefixes for each of the parasite clades we can take a shortcut by using bash loops.
+4. To avoid having to manually enter the names and prefixes for each of the parasite clades we can take a shortcut by using bash loops.
 The below command will loop through each folder and produce function logos for each clade in the running directory.

 ```shell
 for d in */; do tsfm -e NSB -x 5 -c tRNA_L_skel_Leish.sites74.struct.cove --logo -p 10 $d${d%/}; done
 ```

-3. To create ID/KLD logos and the data table for the bubble plots in Kelly *et al.* 2020. for clades `HOMO` versus `MAJOR` we can run the below command.
+5. To create ID/KLD logos and the data table for the bubble plots in Kelly *et al.* 2020. for clades `HOMO` versus `MAJOR`, we can run the below command.
 Note that option --bubbles or -B requires designation of a specific clade to use as a reference clade (for gains and losses), using option --clade.

 ```shell
 tsfm -c tRNA_L_skel_Leish.sites74.struct.cove -e MM -x 5 --idlogos --kldlogos -B --clade HOMO MAJOR/MAJOR HOMO/HOMO
 ```

-	a.
-The text output of this command will be two files `F_HOMO_B_MAJOR_Table.txt` and `F_MAJOR_B_HOMO_Table.txt`
-        which can be used to create the bubble plots.
+6. The text output of this command will be two files `F_HOMO_B_MAJOR_Table.txt` and `F_MAJOR_B_HOMO_Table.txt` which can be used to create the bubble plots.
 Here "F" stands for "Foreground" and "B" for "Background."

-	b.An example of a record from the output text file is shown below.
+An example of a record from the output text file is shown below.
 This example shows at feature 1A of ID logo: the total height of stack-bar in column `gainbits`, and the height of symbol K in this stack-bar in column `gainfht`.
 Also, it shows